isabelle-np/isabelle-np.github.io/src/studies/jpmorgan-chase/index.md

 <h2 class="afterImg">Lessons Learned</h2>
 <h3 class="doubleHeader">Go to the Users</h3>
-As a designer, my approach to product development is users first.
+<p class="body">As a designer, my approach to product development is users first.
 I was surprised to learn that no user interviews nor user testing, neither formal nor informal, were ever conducted.
 The development trajectory of the product was pivoting every sprint to accommodate a change that the team assumed would be necessary.
 After assuming the responsibilities of redesigning the product, I immediately scheduled a user interview with one of our core users: the Chief Information Officer.
-It was through our interview where I learned what the true pain points were for users which provided me the direction towards a product that would not only be pleasant to use, but effective, efficient, and useful to our users.
+It was through our interview where I learned what the true pain points were for users which provided me the direction towards a product that would not only be pleasant to use, but effective, efficient, and useful to our users.</p>

 ###Be Flexible
-While my strengths are in front-end engineering and design, to meet monthly deadlines, I had to be flexible with my time and my skills to fill in when needed.
-In a single sprint, I would be conducting a virtual user interview, wireframing a new navigation system, completing a training on Spring Boot, and reconstructing the product's ETL process alongside an international team of engineers.
+<p class="body">While my strengths are in front-end engineering and design, to meet monthly deadlines, I had to be flexible with my time and my skills to fill in when needed.
+In a single sprint, I would be conducting a virtual user interview, wireframing a new navigation system, completing a training on Spring Boot, and reconstructing the product's ETL process alongside an international team of engineers.</p>

 ###Be Vocal
-Whether it was an impediment slowing down my progress or how my team practiced Agile, I quickly learned that being vocal was more valuable than not saying anything at all.
-If the situation isn't conducive to productivity and meeting the goals that have been set, speak up.
+<p class="body">Whether it was an impediment slowing down my progress or how my team practiced Agile, I quickly learned that being vocal was more valuable than not saying anything at all.
+If the situation isn't conducive to productivity and meeting the goals that have been set, speak up.</p>

 ##Accomplishments &amp; Involvement